Takumi Minamino: Style of play

 At Salzburg, Minamino was played in a fluid attacking role that allowed him to move freely and 'unlock doors, pick a pass and move with an elegant gait.'

-His comparatively slight frame has been described as an 'advantage' as his low centre-of-gravity means he can 'run past players with ease.'
+His comparatively slight frame has been described as an 'advantage' as his low centre-of-gravity means he can 'run past players with ease'.

 Liverpool manager Jürgen Klopp has heaped praise on him, saying, prior to him signing for Liverpool, 'I'd like to have Minamino in Liverpool.
 He's classy.
 The best talent.'
 After a game against Ajax in the Champions League, Klopp said 'He's everywhere, he defends like a devil and then offensively he's really involved.'

 Personal life

 It was announced on 14 January 2014 that Minamino held the Guinness World Record for high fives in a minute whilst running at the Komagawa Shopping Street with an achievement of 187 times, making the new world record.
-In addition to speaking Japanese, he speaks German since moving to Red Bull Salzburg.
+In addition to speaking Japanese, he speaks German due to his time at Red Bull Salzburg.

-Minamino is affectionally called "Taki" (derived from first name Takumi) by his teammates.
+Minamino is affectionately called "Taki" (derived from first name Takumi) by his friends and teammates.